-A microcontroller host can use the FMAC driver to access the Wi-Fi capabilities of WF200.
-To do so, the host has to respect several requirements.
+A microcontroller host can use the FMAC driver to access the Wi-Fi capabilities of the WF200.
+In order to do so, the host has several requirements that are described below.

-The first requirement of the host is to support either SPI or SDIO communication busses.
+The first requirement of the host is to support either SPI or SDIO communication.

-WF200 supports SPI 8-bit up to 50MHz.
-In addition to the SPI connections (MISO, MOSI, clock), the host has also to provide two GPIOs to manage the chip select and interrupt functionalities.
-You can refer to WF200 Hardware Overview to connect the host to WF200.
+The WF200 supports SPI 8-bit up to 50MHz.
+In addition to the SPI connections (MISO, MOSI, clock), the host will require two GPIOs to manage the chip select and interrupt functionalities.
+You can refer to wf200_hardware to connect the host to WF200.
 The chip select is active in the reset state and the interrupt is detected on a rising edge.
-In case of power save features support, the host has to manage an additional GPIO (GPIO_WUP) for the wake-up functionality.
+In case of power save features support, the host will require an additional GPIO (GPIO_WUP) for the wake-up functionality.

-WF200 supports SDIO 4-bit up to 50MHz.
+The WF200 supports SDIO 4-bit up to 50MHz.
 By default, the interrupt occurs on the SDIO data line 1.
-This can be changed using the PDS (Platform Data Set) enabling the interrupt on the GPIO_WIRQ pin.
+This can be changed using the PDS (wf200_pds) enabling the interrupt on the GPIO_WIRQ pin.
 This option can be useful in case of power save support.
-WF200 is aligned with the SDIO specification ver 2.0.
+The WF200 follows the SDIO specification ver 2.0.
 In case of power save features support, the host has to manage an additional GPIO (GPIO_WUP) for the wake-up functionality.

 The firmware 2.0.0 needs 300KB of memory on the host side.
 It is then sent to the WF200 during the initialization phase.
 For future proof updates, we recommend to keep at least 350KB free on the host side.